NSF-CURE-Project/nsf-cure-sbp/SEO_IMPLEMENTATION_REPORT.md

-# SEO Implementation Report (NSF CURE SBP)
+# SEO Implementation Details

-This is a detailed journal-style record of how SEO was implemented across the Next.js + Payload site.
+This is a record of how SEO was implemented across the Next.js + Payload site.

 ## 1) Centralized SEO Configuration